amolikvivian/task-tracker/README.md

 - Add New Tasks in each list
 - Add New List
 - Inline editing for individual Tasks in Task Page.
-Editing Title, Description and Statud
+Editing Title, Description and Status
 - Drag and Drop feature for Tasks

 ## Progress List